Ajay00967/sorting-visualizer/README.md

 # Sorting Visualizer

-A **C++/SFML project** to visualize popular sorting algorithms in action.
+A **C++/SFML(Simple & Fast Multimedia Library) project** to visualize popular sorting algorithms in action.
 The visualizer animates each step of the algorithm, allowing you to **see how the array elements move and get sorted**.

 ---